sammccauley117/cheap-flight-bot/README.md

 # CheapFlightBot
-Description: Uses Python and Selenium to search for cheap flights and then tweets the good deals
+Uses Python and Selenium to search for cheap flights and then tweets the good deals.
+Currently not active.

 Link: [https://twitter.com/CheapFlightBot](https://twitter.com/CheapFlightBot)